 The Investment Manager is also entitled to receive a performance fee, which is dependent on the Fund exceeding a return hurdle and high water mark over a given calculation period.
 The first calculation period began on the date of allotment of units and ended on 30 June 2020.
 Each successive calculation period will begin on the day after the end of the preceding calculation period, and continue until the earlier of the next June 30 or the date immediately before the date on which there is a further issuance of new units or redemption of units.
-As at 30 June 2023, a performance fee of \$1.1 million is payable to the Investment Manager (30 June 2022: Nil).
+As at 30 June 2024, a performance fee of \$5.6 million was payable to the Investment Manager (30 June 2023: \$1.1 million).